Skip to main content

 • set it to true or do not specify to show a tooltip by default

-tooltip can be a function that takes an object to be processed as an argument and returns the processed value
+• define a function that takes an object to be processed as an argument and returns the string to show

-3. Wrap the Grid tag inside the Tooltip tag and bind to the Grid api
+3. Wrap the Grid tag inside the Tooltip tag and bind it to the Grid api

 Example: